-The last partnership meeting was on June 17, the materials from that meeting can be found here: Agenda and meeting materials (pdf 1.85 mb) Meeting summary (pdf 215 kb).
+The last partnership meeting was on March 18, the meeting materials and summary can be found here: Meeting materials (pdf 1.85 mb) Meeting summary (pdf 215 kb).

 The new Save a Spot vehicle reservations system (VRS) is available for customers on the Port Townsend/Coupeville and Anacortes/Sidney, B.C. routes and for commercial customers in the San Juan Islands.
 WSF will look at expanding the VRS to other routes in the system.
 Read the project overview (pdf 380 kb) to learn about the implementation phases for the VRS.